Long Processes

 Saga Pattern with Compensation

 When a step fails, previously completed steps need to be undone.
-The saga pattern handles this without distributed transactions.
+The saga pattern coordinates compensation instead of distributed transactions.

 #[forge::workflow]